METS-Programme/ugandaemr-usermanual/reporting.md

 1. [BIRT Reports](reporting_birt.md) for facility level and some MoH HMIS reports
 2. [Cohort Builder](reporting_cohort_builder.md) for custom data extraction in Excel for more detailed analysis

+USING THE COHORT BUILDER

 1.Log into UgandaEMR and select Legacy Systems Administration

 ![](/assets/cohort_builder_Loginto_UgandaEMR .png)